TAG TEAM Marketing is inspired by the powerful vision and tremendous accomplishments of Marcus Garvey (1887 ‑ 1940).

 With over 6 million dues-paying members in over 1,100 chapters, Marcus Garvey's U.N.I.A. had become, and still remains, the largest Black organization in history.

-Marcus Garvey established The Negro World newspaper in January, 1918 as a weekly newspaper to express the ideas of his organization.
-It featured news, articles, advertisements for Black products, photos and even a page specifically for women readers.
+Marcus Garvey established The Negro World newspaper as a weekly newspaper to express the ideas of his organization.
+The first issue was published on August 17, 1918.
+The weekly newspaper featured news, articles, advertisements for Black products, poetry, photos and even a page specifically for women readers.
 The weekly newspaper documented international events related to people of African ancestry and was distributed throughout the African diaspora.

 The earliest issues of the paper were created entirely by Garvey himself.
 As it grew, he employed others to run the day to day operations while he remained the managing editor.
 The Negro World was the primary way that Marcus Garvey spread his message of a self-reliant, independent Black race to Black people all over the world.